 I assume an objective for what you write is that you are found and part of what you write should include how you write to make it easier to get found by search engines.

-From the web producer side, whether a blogger, site owner, commenter, or social media participant, what you write and just posting what you write is simply not enough for your writing to get found, example: search engines can not see or read pictures, without tags you provide to a picture, a search engine can not catalog the picture.
+From the web producer side, whether a blogger, site owner, commenter, or social media participant, what you write, and just post, is not enough for you to get found, example: search engines can not see or read pictures, without tags you provide to a picture, a search engine can not catalog the picture.

 Did You See That?